Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Do not go where the path may lead, go instead where there is no path and leave a trail."
+> "The biggest adventure you can ever take is to live the life of your dreams. "
-> — **Ralph Waldo Emerson**
+> — **Oprah Winfrey**

 ---